Alexander Lukashenko: Sixth term (2020–2025)

-On 9 May 2021, Lukashenko signed a presidential decree titled "On the Protection of sovereignty and constitutional order".
+On 9 May 2021, Lukashenko signed the decree, announced on 24 April 2021, titled "On the Protection of sovereignty and constitutional order."
 The contingency decree states that in the event that the President is unable to perform his duties, martial law will be immediately imposed and presidential power will be transferred to the Security Council, which is widely believed to be made up of strong allies of Lukashenko.
-It also states that it is the responsibility of the Security Council to organise new presidential elections.
-Despite clearly contradicting Article 89 of the constitution, Belarusian authorities praised the decree and declared it fully complies with legislation and is constitutional.